 Cross Connection Control and Backflow Prevention Assembly Tester Course

-The re-certification course will be offered three times:
+The re-certification course will be offered as follows:

 For more information about preventing backflow and GUC's Cross-Connection Control Program, call 252-551-3399.